HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## Engineer (SWE)

-You might think that this functionality relies heavily—or mostly—on the [technical aptitude](#Technical-aptitude) skill, but don't underestimate the impact of [curiosity](#Curiosity), [communication](#Communicate), [empathy](#Empathy), and [research](#Research).
+You might think that this functionality relies heavily—or even mostly—on the [technical aptitude](#Technical-aptitude) skill, but don't underestimate the impact of [curiosity](#Curiosity), [communication](#Communicate), [empathy](#Empathy), and [research](#Research).